-- Obtaining an understanding and assessing key controls over the valuation of inventory - Comparing cost and sales prices to ensure inventory was valued at the lower of cost and net realisable value - Evaluating the ageing of inventory and any inventory that is expected to be slow moving - Ensuring costs assigned to inventory were reasonable - Obtaining an understanding of the methods, assumptions and data used by management in determining the need for an inventory provision - Assessing whether the methods, assumptions and data were appropriate, and - Assessing the adequacy of the disclosures in the financial statements in respect of inventory.
+- Obtaining an understanding and assessing key controls over the valuation of inventory - Comparing cost and subsequent sales prices to ensure inventory was valued at the lower of cost and net realisable value - Evaluating the ageing of inventory and any inventory that is expected to be slow moving - Assessing the appropriateness of the inventory provisioning policy adopted by management - Ensuring costs assigned to inventory were reasonable - Obtaining an understanding of the methods. assumptions and data used by management in determining the need for writing down inventory to net realisable value - Assessing whether the methods, assumptions and data were appropriate, and - Assessing the adequacy of the disclosures in the financial statements in respect of inventory.

-2. Revenue recognition
+Revenue recognition